tableau/connector-plugin-sdk/docs/tdvt.md

 TestPath = tests/mytests/ #This could point to a local directory relative to your TDVT working directory named 'tests'.
 Or for a logicaltest it would be 'tests/logical/setup/mytests/setup.\.xml

+SmokeTest = True # Setting this attribute will cause the test to be run with the Connection Tests and any other
+                 # Smoke Tests at the beginning of the test run or with the --verify flag.

+Enabled = False # Optional.
+The default is True; setting this to false will cause the test to count as a fail
+                # without being run.

 ```

 ## Run tests